fmeina/fmeina/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently still developing in .NET and exploring everything linked with cloud

 Feel free to checkout my repos and use it if needed.
-Let me know if anything you've founded here was usefull.
+Let me know if anything you've found here was usefull.

 Cheers
 <!---